Gasoline pill: Chemical impossibility

 work, where X is the gasoline pill.

+A mole of water has a mass of 18.0146 grams, while a mole of carbon has a mass of 12.01 grams.
+Based on the above equation, a pill that turns a kilogram of water into gasoline would need to contain 592.60 grams of carbon.
 The claims discussed here do not address the source of carbon needed to make up the balance, and instead propose that just a small amount of X would suffice, which is impossible due to conservation of mass.

 Also note that nuclear processes only found inside stars would be necessary to transmute hydrogen into carbon.

 The simplest stoichiometry of such a "pill" would be the hydrocarbon C8H9 which, if it existed, would be a fuel in its own right.